ben-grande/qusal/qusal/mutt/README.md

 If you want to override any option, put the settings in `~/.muttrc.local`, as this is the last file to be sourced.

+If you want to have your e-mail signature (not PGP) at the end of every mail you send, place it in `~/.signature`.